dojo/docs/dojo/store.rst

 The one thing I did intentionally omit was getLabel/getLabelAttributes, as I think is clearly a UI concern.
 It would be easy enough to include a labelProperty property on the store, but I don't think it is necessary.

+= Core Functionality to be Shipped with Dojo =

+Having an interface/API is not enough, we want to ship good out-of-the-box object stores that developers can readily utilize for common use cases and easily extend and customize.
+We also need good modular components for building stores.
+We could have the following two core stores based on the typical pattern of in-memory and server-based data stores:

+* dojo.store.Memory - An in-memory object store that queries, modifies, and accesses client-side in-memory data.
+This would fulfill the conceptual role of ItemFileReadStore/ItemFileWriteStore

+* dojo.store.JsonRest - An server-oriented JSON/REST object store that queries, modifies, and accesses data through RESTful HTTP requests.
+This would fulfill the conceptual role of JsonRestStore/QueryReadStore/ServiceStore.

+We should also move in the direction of providing composable functionality by providing store "wrappers" or store "middleware" that takes a store and add functionality.
+A couple key store wrappers:

+* dojo.store.Cache - Adds caching capability to the store.
+This eliminates the need for a base store to deal with caching concerns.

+* dojo.store.JsonSchema - Handles validation of data through JSON Schema as well object referencing through JSON Schema's link definitions.

+With this one could easily mix and match wrappers and base stores to achieve various types of functionality.

+Another utility module would be a query helper.